-The University of South Alabama Medical Center (USAMC) and its affiliate, USA Children's and Women's Hospital, have the most advanced state-of-the-art imaging available.
-A combined positron emission tomography scanner and computerized tomography scanner (PET CT), is an integral part of our new Mitchell Cancer Institute.
+The University of South Alabama Medical Center, USA Children's & Women's Hospital, and the USA Health Strada Patient Care Center have advanced imaging available.
+A combined positron emission tomography / computerized tomography scanner (PET CT) is an integral part of our Mitchell Cancer Institute.

-Additional imaging modalities include computerized tomography (CT) scanning, ultrasound, and mammography, all of which are performed with the latest modalities and machinery.
+Additional imaging modalities include computerized tomography (CT) scanning, ultrasound, and mammography, all of which are performed with the latest techniques.

 Using the advanced imaging modalities of CT scanning, ultrasound, CT Fluoroscopy, and real time fluoroscopy, numerous minimally invasive therapies can be performed by our department.
 With our new angiography suites, we can also perform angioplasty (balloon dilation) of the arteries in the legs or pelvis for what is known as claudication (pain in the legs while walking), angioplasty of the renal (kidney) artery for high blood pressure, or arterial venous narrowing in numerous other areas of the body to include the carotid arteries, which supply the neck and brain, and the aorta (the main artery from the heart within the body).
 During the same procedure after the angioplasty, vascular stents can be placed to maintain the patency of the vessel.